nhagen2019/Teach_OOP_py/Lesson 2 - Using Functions/functions.md

 *   Check on Resources to get the solution

 ### TASK 2: There is a message to be decoded.
 There have been pictures of file format .jpg which have to be renamed in such a way that the digits in the names have to be removed which upon sorting would show a message.
 There is a folder containing all those images along this lesson.
-Write a python script to do the needful
+Write a python script to decode the message.

 (Wait What??....Yes!
-This can be playful with your friends.)
+This can be used as a prank with your friends.)

-### Assistance:
+### Hints: